 None of those labels are particularly insightful (although the “Flex” monikers do indeed suggest that these fares are refundable/permit free changes), but thankfully pressing the bright red “Compare fare types” button reveals a handy guide that compares all five side-by-side.

-For example, when you upgrade to the “LowFare+,” you get a checked bag (worth $50), the opportunity to select a seat (but only on short/medium haul flights AND NOT on long hauls, worth $45), and the “privilege” of a real meal service (also worth $45, but more on this later).
-On this particular route and date, the premium is $75 — $194 as opposed to $119 — but the value-added is $95 ($50 for the bag plus $45 for the meal.
+For example, when you upgrade to the “LowFare+,” you get a carry on and checked bag (worth $72), the opportunity to select a seat (but only on short/medium haul flights AND NOT on long hauls, worth $45), and the “privilege” of a real meal service (also worth $45, but more on this later).
+On this particular route and date, the premium is $75 — $194 as opposed to $119 — but the value-added is $127 ($72 for the bags plus $45 for the meal.
 You don’t get free seat assignments in this fare class on this particular route.
 A seat assignment would bring your all-in cost to, at the minimum, $239).

 If you want significantly more legroom and a wider, more comfortable seat with greater recline, consider moving up to Norwegian’s premium economy product.
-It’s typically costs a few hundred dollars more than the “LowFare+” — at least when you book in advance — and includes all that “LowFare+” does plus an extra checked bag, as well as premium security, priority boarding, and fast track immigration where available.
-Here this costs $480.
+It typically costs a few hundred dollars more than the “LowFare+” — at least when you book in advance — and includes all that “LowFare+” does, plus an extra checked bag, premium security, priority boarding, and fast track immigration where available.
+The cheapest premium economy fare costs $480 on this route/date combination.

 Then lastly there are the “Flex” and “PremiumFlex” fares.
 Both offer all of the features — two checked bags, free seat selection, food service, an expedited airport experience, among other things — and are also changeable and refundable.
 These are unsurprisingly the two most expensive fare classes, coming in at $600 and $720, respectively.
 In all honesty, if you’re going to be spending the $600, you’re better off paying the extra $120 for what will be a markedly better experience in Premium Economy.
 “PremiumFlex” also grants passengers lounge access where available, for what it’s worth.